May 21, 2017

 1. Wealth of Knowledge and Experience

-Baby boomers bring with them years of varied employment and life experience and skills, all of which can bring value to your business.
+Baby boomers will improve your business by bringing with them years of varied employment and life experience and skills.
 But what may be their most valuable asset is emotional maturity and intelligence, which plays a key factor in supporting successful communications and personal interactions.

 2. Dependability and Dedication